Sparadrap1101/Blockchain_Chatbot/README.md

 ## How to use ?

-I'm using Google Colab for this project.
-Each time you disconnect from Colab your files and datas are delete, for this reason a quick set up is needed before using my Chatbot:
+I'm using Google Colab for this project and each time you disconnect from Colab your files and datas are delete.
+For this reason a quick set up is require before using my Chatbot:

 - Download `files.zip` of this repo on your computer.
 - Open `Chatbot.ipynb` on Google Colab.